Boinga15/Story_Reader_Python/README.md

 Note: You must ensure that each line has a letter in them and doesn't use { or }.

+Finally, putting !!! after a character's sentance will allow you to define their emotion afterwards (Such as using | in 15.ai):

+Heavy | It is a good day! !!!
+SPY!

 After the program parses the text and creates the audio files, you'll be able to listen to your story one line at a time with each appropriate character reading out each line.